harp-tech/protocol/Device.md

 ## Device Interface

 All device functionality provided to the host under the Harp protocol, including device configuration, is specified using a standardized device interface.
 The device interface is composed of a collection of hardware registers.
-Each register is defined by a unique memory location, which can be accessed for reading and writing, and potentially provide access to hardware-related functionality.
+Each register is defined by a unique memory location, which can be accessed for reading and writing.
+These memory locations can be tied to hardware-related functionality, such that changing the value of the register can directly change the operation of the device.

 For example, a register can be used to configure device properties such as sampling frequency, operation mode, input / output routing, and other device-specific parameters.
 A register can also be used to control specific functionality, such as toggling digital output lines, starting and stopping pulse trains, or moving a motor.